A listing agreement is a legally binding contract between you — the homeowner — and the real estate broker (and agent) you hire to sell your property.

-1) Most of the listing agreement is template-based and is updated by a team of attorneys from the real estate association in your state.
+- Most of the listing agreement is template-based and updated by a team of attorneys from the real estate association in your state.

-I’ll be using the exclusive right to sell listing agreement (most common) as we’re going through examples.
+I’ll be using the exclusive right to sell listing agreement (the most common) as we go through different sections.

-The time frame in the listing agreement is often referred to as the listing period.
+The timeframe in the agreement is often referred to as the listing period.

-There’s a start date and an expiration date that is included on the first page of the agreement.
+There’s a start date and an expiration date that is included on the first page.

-You and your realtor will have discussions about the list price before signing the contract.
+You and your realtor will have discussions about what price your house will be listed at.

-The agreed-upon price will be stated in the listing agreement.
+Here’s an example of where that agreed-upon price is stated in the listing agreement.

 Protection period clause

-The protection clause in a listing agreement protects the seller’s broker from not being paid a commission should they find a buyer for the property who:
+The protection clause in a listing contract protects the seller’s broker from not being paid a commission should they find a buyer for the property who:

 - Bought the property after the expiration date.